Accretion primarily means gradual or incremental growth. However, with respect to finance, it has the following technical meaning

 Accretive deals can occur if the assets are acquired at a discount to their previous market value.
 In general accretive investments refer to any security that is purchased at a discount.

 Accretion and dilution are used to test the impact of an acquisition or merger on the acquirer firm’s earning per share (EPS).
-It helps the buyer firm to study the impact of the merger on the firm in terms of profitability consequences comprising all factors and complexities.
+It helps the buyer firm study the effect of the merger on the firm in terms of profitability consequences comprising all factors and complexities.
 The synergy of the merger can be depicted doing such analysis.

 - Post deal EPS > Buyer EPS —>Accretion